daquintero/voto-main-frontend/src/Reusable/CorruptionCase/CorruptionCase.md

 The corruption case component
 displays the different forms of
-CorruptionCase Card and Page.
+CorruptionCase Card and CCPage.

-The Full Page is the compendium of information related to that specific Corruption Case model.
+The Full CCPage is the compendium of information related to that specific Corruption Case model.